 Skip to contents

-Circular mean, standard deviation, variance, quasi-quantiles, 95% confidence angle, standardized skewness and kurtosis
+Circular mean, standard deviation, variance, quasi-quantiles, mode, 95% confidence angle, standardized skewness and kurtosis

 Usage